rhysd/hgrep/README.md

 ### Binary releases

 Visit [the releases page][releases] and download the zip file for your platform.
 Unarchive the file and put the executable file in some `$PATH` directory.
-Currently the following targets are supported.
+Currently, the following targets are supported.
 If you want a binary for some other platform, feel free to make an issue to request it.

 - Linux (x86_64)